 In part one of Uncircling the Circle we described how London Underground and its predecessors had tried, unsuccessfully, to eliminate the Circle Line as a continuous circle from the underground system.

 We also looked at some very rational reasons why continuous circle operation is a bad idea.
-Despite that, there is of course always the nagging doubt that this is just something that London has developed a great antipathy for.
+Despite that, there is of course always the nagging doubt that this is just something that London, or at least its transport providers, has developed a great irrational antipathy for.
 To investigate this we do something quite rare on London Reconnections and look abroad for a few examples of running lines in a circle – or not.
 Rather than consider all worldwide situations we confine ourselves to Western Europe where railway practice tends to be similar to that found in the UK.

 When comparing London’s Transport system it is almost inevitable that one looks at Paris first.
 A look at the Paris Metro map confirms that there are no circle lines.
 In fact most Metro (not RER) lines in Paris do not even have diverging branches and for one of the two that do, Ligne 7, there is a long-term proposal to extend ligne 14 to take over one of the branches.
 In other words, Paris likes simple metro lines and does not even like having junctions let alone circles.